How to Get Free Plants

 What?
 Free plants?!
 You bet.
-With a little know-how and patience, obtaining free plants is a lot easier than you think.
+With a little know-how and patience, snagging free plants is a lot easier than you think.

 Connect socially with other plant enthusiasts.

 Honestly, this comes from Instagram.
-Once I created an Instagram for leaf&paw, I became connected plant lovers like myself who wanted to grow their collection.
+Once I created an Instagram for Leaf & Paw, I became connected to plant lovers like myself who wanted to grow their collection.
 I saw a photo of a user’s rubber tree I wanted and messaged her for a cutting if she ever pruned.
 She agreed, and I paid for shipping (like $1, so not totally free) and got a cutting of a variegated ficus I could not find anywhere in NY.
-Locally, check your local garden center or a plant boutique for plant groups to join.
+Basically, free plants in the mail.
+Locally, check your local garden center or a plant shop for plant groups to join.
 Many times groups will do an annual plant swap to clear out extras and starter plants they no longer need.